Chart Color Schemes

 Employment conditions in Watsonia North demonstrate exceptional strength compared to most Australian markets

-A significant 33.9% of residents worked from home, potentially influenced by Covid-19 lockdowns.
+Workforce participation is 69.1% compared to Greater Melbourne's 71.3%.
+A high 33.9% of residents work from home, potentially influenced by Covid-19 lockdowns.
 Dominant employment sectors include health care & social assistance, construction, and education & training.
-The area specializes in construction, with an employment share 1.3 times the regional level, but has lower representation in accommodation & food services at 4.0% compared to the regional average of 6.4%.
-Over a 12-month period ending September 2025, employment increased by 0.3%, labour force grew by 0.5%, and unemployment rose by 0.2 percentage points.
+Construction stands out with an employment share 1.3 times the regional level, while accommodation & food services have lower representation at 4.0%.

-National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Watsonia North's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years.
+Limited local employment opportunities are suggested by Census data comparing working population to resident population.
+Over a 12-month period ending in December 2025, employment increased by 1.1% alongside labour force growth of 1.6%, raising the unemployment rate by 0.5 percentage points.
+In contrast, Greater Melbourne saw employment and labour force growth of 2.4% and 2.8% respectively, with an unemployment rate rise of 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Watsonia North's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment